zammad/zammad-documentation/admin/console/other-useful-commands.rst

    If you're translating the display name of e.g. an Integer-attribute, this works as well!

-Fill a test system with test data
+Fill a Test System With Test Data
 ---------------------------------

 .. danger::